kenrector/sigma-cpv-kit/README.md

 CP-V is now installed on the system swap file devices and may be restarted by booting from the swap device with the simh boot dpb0 command.

 Not that the date and time queries were skipped over during the tape initialization.
 This causes the single character ':' to be printed every minute following the installation.
-A subsequent disc boot will prompt for the current date and time and the proper date and time printed after than.
+A subsequent disc boot will prompt for the current date and time and the date and time will be printed after than.

 ## Operator Console Interface
 The OC interface is activated by the INTERRUPT button  on the Sigma front panel.
 This is simulated in simh on Mac OSX and Linux systems by entering CTL-P in the console window.
 I don't know what to enter on Windows.